 What assumptions and expectations might you be bringing into the present moment, leading you to try to force the wrong pieces of a personal relationship together, or the pieces of a job, or of something else?

-Learning that some puzzle pieces don’t fit together (even though we REALLY want them to) is positive progress too….
+Learning that some puzzle pieces don’t fit together (even though we REALLY want this) is positive progress too….

 And now the remaining four items of the Top Ten list—each one emphasizing a helpful attitude to bring to the journey: